 By Julie Escobar

-Here’s an excerpt from our interview…
+Here’s a look inside our interview…

 Q: Hey Ken – as always, it’s WONDERFUL to catch up with you.
 I thought of you immediately when we were broaching the subject of sphere of influence.
 You’ve got such a wide spectrum of experience to draw from as an agent and from a management perspective I knew you could help shed a little light on best practices!
 Can you tell our readers a little about yourself and the team that works with you at Watson?

 A: Good to be able to talk with you again and yes, I’d be happy to tell your readers a little bit about myself and our Watson Realty team.
 I was first licensed to sell real estate in Northern Virginia/Washington, DC, in 1977, and had a very successful career in sales for seven years before obtaining my broker’s license and entering into management in 1984.
 Although, I enjoyed sales tremendously, I found my niche in general brokerage management and have been doing it ever since.
 To make a long story somewhat shorter, I relocated to Florida in 1994 and eventually went to work for Watson Realty Corp., one of the country’s largest independent companies with forty offices throughout the state of Florida and Georgia, and upwards of 1,200 sales associates.
 Our company is a prominent member of The Leading Real Estate Companies of the World (LREC) and has been in business since 1965.

 Q: I for one am glad you did migrate south!
 How else would we have gotten to know you?
 As one of the most respected (and funniest- just saying!)
 VPs in this business, I venture to say there’s not much you haven’t seen.
 Good markets, bad markets, (REALLY bad markets) and agents of every kind.
 In terms of the agents that have risen to the top and STAYED there – would you say making their sphere of influence or referral base their top priority is the biggest common denominator?